 The three most common CPAP mask designs are full-face, nasal, and nasal pillow masks.
 Full-face masks are the bulkiest, as they cover both the nose and the mouth, while nasal masks cover only the nose.
 Nasal pillow masks are the least obtrusive, as they cover only the nostrils and do not have a hard shell.

-Since CPAP masks require a tight seal to avoid air leaks , sleeping in a way that presses on the mask is more than uncomfortable — it can also compromise your treatment’s efficacy.
-A CPAP mask’s headgear can also interfere with sleep, particularly if they have hard plastic buckles or stiff anchor straps.
-When choosing a CPAP mask, you should consider both the footprint of the mask — length and width, as well as depth — and where the headgear rests against your face.
-The goal is to find an effective mask that is still comfortable for you to sleep in.
+Since CPAP masks require a tight seal to avoid air leaks , sleeping in a way that presses on the mask can compromise your treatment’s effectiveness.
+A CPAP mask’s headgear can also interfere with sleep, particularly if it has hard plastic buckles or stiff anchor straps.
+When choosing a CPAP mask, you should consider both the overall size and shape of the mask and where the headgear rests against your face.
+The goal is to find an effective mask that is still comfortable during sleep.

-Sleeping on your side is one of the best positions for sleep apnea treatment, since it prevents gravity from impacting your airway the way it does when sleeping on your back or stomach.
+Sleeping on your side is one of the best positions for treating sleep apnea, since it prevents gravity from impacting your airway the way it does when sleeping on your back .
 Unfortunately, side sleepers sometimes struggle to find the right CPAP mask.

-Stomach sleeping is the rarest sleep position , and people who sleep on their stomach have unique concerns when choosing a CPAP mask.
+Stomach sleeping is the least common sleep position , and people who sleep on their stomach have unique concerns when choosing a CPAP mask.
 The position causes most masks to press into the face, causing discomfort and frequent air leaks.
 Depending on the size of your mask, it may also force your head into a position which places stress on the neck and can cause next-day pain or stiffness.

-Online retailers usually have the widest selection of the best CPAP machines and CPAP masks, but brick-and-mortar medical equipment retailers are also popular options and may be more convenient if you need a mask immediately.
-Finally, many sleep clinics and specialists sell a limited range of CPAP masks.
+Online retailers usually have the widest selection of CPAP machines and CPAP masks, but brick-and-mortar medical equipment retailers are also popular options and may be more convenient if you need a mask immediately.
+Many sleep clinics and specialists also sell a limited range of CPAP masks.
 Their prices are usually higher, but purchasing through your sleep specialist allows them to better track your treatment.